Disney Renaissance: Background (pre-1989)

 The original Animation Building at the Walt Disney Studios, which the animation department left in 1985.

-Following the deaths of Walt and Roy O. Disney (in 1966 and 1971, respectively), Walt Disney Productions was left in the hands of Donn Tatum, Card Walker, and Walt's son-in-law Ron Miller.
+After the deaths of Walt and Roy O. Disney (in 1966 and 1971, respectively), Walt Disney Productions was left in the hands of Donn Tatum, Card Walker, and Walt's son-in-law, Ron Miller.
 Under their supervision, creative leadership over feature animated films largely fell to Wolfgang Reitherman.

-While certain films such as The Rescuers (1977) were commercially and critically successful, on the whole the films released over the 18-year period following the death of the Disney brothers did not perform as well as the studio's previous work.
-One issue was that Reitherman was determined to produce only family-friendly material certain to turn a profit, and consequently he softened Disney villains so that they were more comical or pitiful than scary.
-An especially hard blow was dealt during production of The Fox and the Hound (1981), when long-time animator Don Bluth left Disney's animation department to start his own rival studio, Don Bluth Productions, taking 11 of Disney's 65 animators with him.
-With 17% of the animators now gone, production on The Fox and the Hound was delayed by six months.
-Don Bluth Productions produced The Secret of NIMH (1982), whose story had originally been rejected by Disney for being too dark, and the company became Disney's main competitor in the animation industry during the 1980s and early 1990s.
+While certain films, such as The Rescuers (1977), were commercially and critically successful, most of the films released in the two decades after the death of the Disney brothers did not perform as well as the studio's previous work.
+Reitherman was determined to produce only family-friendly material certain to turn a profit, so he softened Disney villains so that they were more comical or pitiful than scary.
+During production of The Fox and the Hound (1981), long-time animator Don Bluth left Disney's animation department to start his own rival studio, Don Bluth Productions, taking 11 of Disney's 65 animators with him.
+Production on The Fox and the Hound was delayed by six months.
+Don Bluth Productions produced The Secret of NIMH (1982), whose story was rejected by Disney as too dark, and the company became Disney's main competitor in the animation industry during the 1980s and early 1990s.

-Disney made major organizational changes in the mid-1980s after narrowly escaping a hostile takeover attempt by businessman and financier Saul Steinberg.
-Michael Eisner, formerly of Paramount Pictures, became CEO in 1984, and was joined by his Paramount associate Jeffrey Katzenberg as studio chairman, while Frank Wells, formerly of Warner Bros.
+Disney made organizational changes in the mid-1980s after narrowly escaping a takeover attempt by businessman and financier Saul Steinberg.
+Following the success of the animated short film Mickey's Christmas Carol (1983), which brought classic Disney characters back to theatrical animation, Michael Eisner, formerly of Paramount Pictures, became CEO in 1984, and he was joined by his Paramount associate Jeffrey Katzenberg as studio chairman, while Frank Wells, formerly of Warner Bros.
 Pictures, became president.
 In 1985, Peter Schneider was hired as president of Disney's feature animation department, which was soon to be rebranded as Walt Disney Feature Animation.

-On February 1, 1985, to make more room for live action filmmaking, the animation department was moved from the main Disney lot in Burbank to a supposedly temporary location in various hangars, warehouses, and trailers about 2 mi east in nearby Glendale, where it would remain for the next ten years.
+On February 1, 1985, to make room for live action filmmaking, the animation department was moved from the main Disney lot in Burbank to a supposedly temporary location in various hangars, warehouses, and trailers about 2 mi east in nearby Glendale, where it would remain for the next ten years.
 Most of the Disney Renaissance films were produced there, in the former Grand Central Airport, then known as the Grand Central Business Centre.

-Following the box office failure of the PG-rated The Black Cauldron (1985), the future of the animation department was in jeopardy.
+The box office failure of The Black Cauldron (1985) put the future of the animation department in jeopardy.
 Going against a 30-year studio policy, the company founded a television animation division (now Disney Television Animation), which produced such shows as DuckTales.
-In the interest of saving what he believed to be the studio's core business, Roy E. Disney, who resigned from the company in 1984, persuaded Eisner to let him return and supervise the animation department in the hopes of improving its fortunes.
+Roy E. Disney, who resigned from the company in 1984, persuaded Eisner to let him return and supervise the animation department in the hopes of improving its fortunes.